PolygonID/id-docs/docs/issuer/issuer-overview.md

 </div>
 <br></br>

-There are basically two ways the Issuer Node can be implemented:
+Once deployed, there are two ways to work with the issuer node:

 - Issuer Node Core API
 - Issuer Node UI